CoderDojoTC/micropython/docs/advanced-labs/11-rshell.md

 # Using rshell on the Raspberry Pi Pico

+!!!
+Note
+    MicroPython now has standarized file transfers with the new "MicroPython Remote" or mpremote commands.
+    See the [mpremote](https://docs.micropython.org/en/latest/reference/mpremote.html) docs for details.
+    We will be updating all our documentation to use this standard.

-Using an IDE such as Thonny you can copy one file at a time to the Raspberry Pi Pico by creating a new file and doing a copy/paste of the code into that new file.
-However, this process becomes slow and tedious if you want to copy a large number of files.
+Using an IDE such as Thonny you can copy many files at a time to the Raspberry Pi Pico by using the GUI.

+However, this process becomes error prone if you want to copy a large number of files.
 To do this we will use the "remote shell" program from the command line.
 In our classes we often want to copy a dozen or more files to a new robot for student to try out.

 Rshell was written by David Hyland.
 The source code and installations are documented on Dave's GitHub repository here: [https://github.com/dhylands/rshell](https://github.com/dhylands/rshell).
 Dave added support for the Raspberry Pi Pico in release [0.0.30](https://github.com/dhylands/rshell/releases/tag/v0.0.30) in March of 2021.